WilliamSchack/Spotify-Downloader/README.md

 - **GUI**
     - Makes it easy to navigate the program
-    - Multiple screens for easier understanding of what is currently happening
+    - Clear communication of current downloads
-    - Clear communication of what is currently happening in each download
+    - Multiple screens seperating the setup, downloads, errors, and settings
 - **Easy Downloading**
-    - Downloading starts with only two inputs and a button click making it easy to start
+    - Downloading starts with only two inputs and a button click
 - **Multithreading**
-    - Can download multiple songs at once by using multiple threads
+    - Can download multiple songs at once using multiple threads
     - Splits playlist into multiple smaller lists that download seperately to speed up the download time significantly
-    - Automatically distributes songs after each thread is finished downloading to not waste any resources
+    - Automatically distributes songs after each thread is finished downloading
 - **Automatic Metadata**
     - Downloads automatically include metadata into each file containing:
     - Song Title